This Gym for Seniors is Changing How We Think About Fitness - Boca News

 Grand Opening

 The center opens September 8th!
-They are located at 5850 West Atlantic Ave Unit #141.
-It’s not just for the elderly – everyone’s welcome in the gym.
+They are located at 5850 West Atlantic Ave.
+Unit #141.
+It’s not just for the elderly – everyone is welcome in the gym.

 Come down to the grand opening and experience this revolutionary gym from the very start!
 We know we’ll be there!